 Not that the fans ever gave up on him.

 Rob Smyth noted in 2016 that Rafael was one of a handful in his generation to visibly want to play for the club, recalling how he “single-handedly defended United’s honour against City and Liverpool by picking fights with Carlos Tevez, Lucas, Martin Skrtel and others”.

 For a fanbase that grew up watching the likes of Eric Cantona and Roy Keane, a willingness to fight for the cause – be it mentally or physically – was always key to the point that it would be enough to earn you goodwill regardless of whether things were going well around you.
 If you were losing, you were fighting to regain your honour, whereas if you were winning you were fighting to cement it.

 If you played regularly for any United team of that era, people knew you had quality – that came with the territory.
 What mattered was what happened when that quality wasn’t shining through, and this is why Rafael was able to leave his mark more than almost anyone who has followed.

 His decline makes things that bit easier for the support.
-Nostalgia for the good old days under Ferguson is evident in plenty of the discussions around Ole Gunnar Solskjaer’s time in charge, so it makes sense to latch on to a player whose peaks and troughs can be slotted either side of that thick felt-tip line marked ‘Fergie’s retirement’.
+Nostalgia for the good old days under Ferguson isn’t about to go away so it makes sense to latch on to a player whose peaks and troughs can be slotted either side of that thick felt-tip line marked ‘Fergie’s retirement’.